The holiday season is quickly approaching. For some, this is a wonderful and exciting time of the year.

 Keep an eye open for deals and promotions that have already started popping up.

-Spreading your spending out over the span of a few weeks will help make it more manageable.
+Another bonus to starting early is that by spreading your spending out over the span of a few weeks or months, it becomes easier to manage.

 4. Get Creative